JuanModzelewski/Keyboard-Hero/README.md

 ## Technologies Used
 ### Languages Used
-- HTML5
+- HTML: Used to create the structure and content of Keyboard Hero.
-- CSS3
+- CSS: Used to style HTML structure elements
-- JavaScript
+- JavaScript: Provided logic to make Keyboard Hero interactive

 ### Frameworks, Libraries & Programs Used
 - [Google Fonts:](https://fonts.google.com/)